They call themselves Men Going Their Own Way and they dislike feminism so much they are grabbing their balls and going home.

 Celibacy, which they refer to as Men Going Monk, is another option discussed routinely on the forum especially among the devout going their own way.
 For the extremely religious, being MGTOW causes a little bit of a conundrum.
 You can't have sex out of marriage, but you have also vowed not to get married, so you're essentially up virgin's creek without a paddle.
 Going monk isn't just for the religious—some men have also talked themselves into celibacy because they can't have sex without love but can never love a woman.

-Do yourself a favour and try not to think about it too hard.
+Do yourself a favor and try not to think about it too hard.

 Again, like Men's Rights Activists, some followers made their way to the MGTOW community out of completely spiteful reasons, but others have found themselves in the group after tough situations.
 Some have lost their kids in a custody battle and others have had their lives shredded by divorce proceedings.
 Some of these men credit the brotherhood they find within MGTOW as the catalyst that stopped them from ending their lives.

 But most of it is pretty out there.
-Many MRAs and MGTOW have taken to calling themselves Red Pillers.
+Many MRAs and MGTOW have taken to calling themselves "red pillers."
 It comes from the scene in The Matrix in which Morpheus offers Neo a red pill and a blue one.
 "You take the red pill—you stay in Wonderland and I show you how deep the rabbit-hole goes," Morpheus tells the Chosen One.
-This who who "Red Pills" see themselves as.
 In what they deem a broken system they are Neo, messiah complex (possibly) aside, and in their minds they are the only ones who see the world clearly.
-Everyone but themselves and their brethren are blinded by the "feminist agenda" and are a "goddamn blue pill" or, my personal favourite, a "mangina."
+Everyone but themselves and their brethren are blinded by the "feminist agenda" and are a "goddamn blue pill" or, my personal favorite, a "mangina."

 Once you move past the basic anti-feminist/blue pill rhetoric, any major similarities between MRAs and MGTOW come to an end.
 Their actions differ hugely.
 While the MRA's victim complex parlays itself into a loud and screechy anger, a MGTOW's anger is quiet and seething.
 While talking to a founder of MGTOW.com, he said that while MRAs try to "fight fire with fire," MGTOW prefer to "fight it with water."